JulienneJulien/Tech-Blog-MVC/README.md

 - Once done enter quit or exit to terminate the sql session.
 Keyboard shortcut CTRL+C will bring you back to your Terminal/Shell/Bash and run the following code.

 `npm run start`
-- Once your connected to your local ran server, navigate to http://localhost:3001/ in your browser.
+- Once you are connected to your local ran server, navigate to http://localhost:3001/ in your browser.
 You can interact with the blog site from the homepage.

 ***See the images and video below for demo.***
 - In these screenshots, you will see how the page is rendered and how the functionality is demonstrated.